mennockramer/SubclassCommands/README.md

 Executes user-specified commands based on their currently equipped Destiny 2 subclass.

 Planned features:
-- Config file, with entries for each element, where user-specifed commands go.
+- Config file, with entries for each element OR each subclass (e.g. Revenant/Behemoth/Shadebinder would hav separate entries), where user-specifed commands go.
-- Checking for Arc.bat or Arc.sh (and other elements) in relative root or user-specifed dir, in lieu of config specification
+- Checking for Arc.bat or Arc.sh (and other elements, or per subclass, as above) in relative root or user-specifed dir, in lieu of config specification
 - Option to only run while destiny2.exe is running.

 Example use cases: